 Our programs are free to those who qualify

-We receive funding through federal government contracts and state government contracts; supplemented through private donations, businesses, Foundations, community organizations, civic groups and individuals.
+We receive funding through federal government contracts and state government grants; supplemented through private donations, businesses, Foundations, community organizations, civic groups and individuals.